Top 5 Tomato Questions Answered

 - Find all the sun you can.
 Ten hours is optimal, which is more than the normal “full sun” requirement.

 - Grow in pots.
-Soil warms faster in pots; therefore, the plant is warmer overall.
+The soil warms faster in pots; therefore, the plant is warmer overall.

 - Prune, at least a little bit.
 This helps get all available sun into the center of the plant, warming it up.